Our Approach

 Long-Term Progression

-When applied consistently, this approach leads to more stable and repeatable technique, improved performance across a range of conditions, greater durability, and a reduced risk of injury.
-It also increases an athlete’s capacity to train and recover effectively over time.
-Each phase of development builds on the last, creating cumulative and lasting progress.
+When applied consistently, this approach leads to more stable and repeatable technique, greater confidence across a wider range of terrain and conditions, improved physical durability, and an increased capacity to continue developing over time.

 The Role of the Athlete